oakberger/Visualizing-Kanji/Main/Japanese A1.2 Kanji.md

 ### Improvement ideas:
 - split into on-yomi and kun-yomi
-- add more common words that use each kanji
+- add more common words for each kanji
-- find a way to connect them all with links etc.
 - Improve the names of the filters for more clarity
 - Create a plugin that improves the graph view to make it an optimal learning tool
 	- only show translation when clicking on it